The Impact of Empty Homes

 If you own a long term empty property, the council can offer advice and assistance such as information on selling, renting, VAT discounts, local auctioneers, financial assistance and local schemes to help bring empty properties back to use.

 Any enquiries should be made to our Empty Property Officer firstname.lastname@example.org.

 If you live near an empty property and witness a crime taking place, please report it to the Police, or anonymously to Crimestoppers on 0800 555 111.

 Housing Assistance Policy

-West Lindsey District Council now has additional funding options through the new Housing Assistance Policy, please visit the page for further information.
+West Lindsey District Council now has additional funding options, for more information please visit the Housing Assistance Policy web page.